World Chess Championship: Birth of FIDE's World Championship cycle (1946–1948)

 Alexander Alekhine died in 1946 before anyone else could win against him in match for the World Champion title.
 This resulted in an interregnum that made the normal procedure impossible.
 The situation was very confused, with many respected players and commentators offering different solutions.
-FIDE found it very difficult to organize the early discussions on how to resolve the interregnum because problems with money and travel so soon after the end of World War II prevented many countries from sending representatives.
+FIDE found it very difficult to organise the early discussions on how to resolve the interregnum because problems with money and travel so soon after the end of World War II prevented many countries from sending representatives.
 The shortage of clear information resulted in otherwise responsible magazines publishing rumors and speculation, which only made the situation more confusing.

 It did not help that the Soviet Union had long refused to join FIDE, and by this time it was clear that about half the credible contenders were Soviet citizens.
 But, realizing that it could not afford to be excluded from discussions about the vacant world championship, the Soviet Union sent a telegram in 1947 apologizing for the absence of Soviet representatives and requesting that the USSR be represented on future FIDE Committees.

 Mikhail Botvinnik was the first World Champion under FIDE jurisdiction.